How to save for a house deposit

 Even if you're not ready to buy yet, start looking at properties to get an idea of what's available in your price range.

-This can help you refine your savings goal and give you a better idea of what you're working towards.
+This can help you refine the goal for your savings, and give you a better idea of what you're working towards.

 If you can't save a big enough deposit